hashicorp/design-system/website/docs/components/form/select/partials/code/component-api.md

 The Select component has two different variants with their own APIs:

 - `Form::Select::Base` - the base component: just the `<select>` control.
-- `Form::Select::Field` - the field parent component: the `<select>` control, with label, helper text and error messaging (in a wrapping container).
+- `Form::Select::Field` - the field parent component: the `<select>` control, with label, helper text, and error messaging (in a wrapping container).

 ### Form::Select::Base